SAP-samples/ui5-typescript-tutorial/exercises/ex1/README.md

 yo easy-ui5 SAP-samples/ui5-typescript-tutorial
 ```

 > :information_source: For this tutorial, a copy of the official generator for UI5 TypeScript applications is used since the official generator continuously evolves.
 With Easy UI5 Generator `3.5.0` it is possible to fetch a generator directly from a GitHub repository.
 This ensures a stable baseline for the tutorial.
-When starting new projects, it is highly recommended to use the official generator via: `yo easy-ui5 ts-app`.
+When starting new productive projects, it is highly recommended to use the official generator via: `yo easy-ui5 ts-app`.

 Now Yeoman will ask you several questions necessary to create your application: